Police Story (1985 film): Production

 The film contained many large-scale action scenes, including an opening sequence featuring a car chase through a shanty town, Chan dangling from a speeding double-decker bus before stopping it with his service revolver, and a climactic fight scene in a shopping mall.
 This final scene earned the film the nickname "Glass Story" by the crew, due to the huge number of panes of sugar glass that were broken.
-During a stunt in this last scene, in which Chan slides down a pole from several stories up, the lights covering the pole had heated it considerably, resulting in Chan suffering second-degree burns, particularly to his hands, as well as a back injury and dislocation of his pelvis upon landing.
+During a stunt in this last scene in which Chan slides down a pole from several stories up, the lights covering the pole had heated it considerably and resulted in Chan suffering second-degree burns, particularly to his hands.
+Chan also suffered a back injury and dislocation of his pelvis upon landing.

-Edward Tang, the screenwriter for this film and many others, said that he did not write this film the way normal Hollywood screenwriters work.
-Chan instructed Tang to structure the film around a list of props and locations, e.g. a shopping mall, a village, a bus, etc. In contrast to this production, most Hollywood films rely on the creativity of the screenwriters to create the plot elements of a film, which are then forwarded to the director for actual filming.
+Screenwriter Edward Tang said that he did not write this film the way normal Hollywood screenwriters work.
+Chan instructed Tang to structure the film around a list of props and locations, e.g. a shopping mall, a village, a bus, etc.

 In an interview with Chan, he discusses the stunt of sliding down the pole covered with lights.
 As with the clock tower stunt from Project A (1983), Chan described his fear at the thought of performing the stunt.
 During the filming of Police Story, there was the added pressure of strict time constraints, as the shopping mall had to be cleaned up and ready for business the following morning.
 One of Chan's stuntmen gave him a hug and a Buddhist prayer paper, which he put in his trousers before finally performing the stunt.

 Stuntman Blackie Ko doubled for Chan during a motorcycle stunt in which his character drives through glass towards a hitman.
 In the double decker bus scene, Jackie used a metal umbrella because a wooden one kept slipping when he tried to hang onto the bus.